r-antoniomg/telenovelas-mexicanas/README.md

 # Telenovelas mexicanas
-This project was intended to explore tools for harvesting data and network analysis.
+This project was intended to explore tools for obtaining data and doing network analysis.

 As with all projects in this GitHub account, the objective is not to have a fully-formed research question, valid sample, and methodology.
 My main objective in these projects is to learn about different tools used for digital scholarship.
 ## Tools
 ### SPARQL